BDFteam/AcademicSkills2021/README.md

 # Academic Skills 2021 (team BDF)

-This repository contains all the code of the Academic Skills Project 2021 at the VU University Amsterdam for the Econometics and Operations/Data Science program.
+This repository contains all the code of the Academic Skills Project 2021 at the VU University Amsterdam for the Econometics and Operations Research/Data Science program.
 All this code is available under the [MIT License](LICENSE).

+All this code was written for [a paper about the News Vendor Problem](/final-paper.pdf), for which we were awarded a 9.2.

 ## Installation